Home > New Zealand ecology > Fruit-eating birds

 Stitchbird (Hihi) Notiomystis cincta

-The stitchbird's main food is nectar from the flowers of 20 native plants, and the fruit of 30 species, including two coastal trees karaka and kohekohe, supplejack vine, Coprosma species, five finger, pate and tree fuchsia.
-Its' maximum gape opening of 8.6mm is close to that of the bellbird, and the mean gape is a bit larger at 7.1mm.
-The stitchbird is rare and nationally endangered - the only member of the Notiomystidae family, which is endemic to New Zealand.
-It was reduced to only one Little Barrier Island population, however, it has been reintroduced to three offshore islands and two mainland locations.
+The stitchbird's main food is nectar from flowers of 20 native plants, and the fruit of 30 species, including two coastal trees karaka and kohekohe, supplejack vine, Coprosma species, five finger, pate and tree fuchsia.
+Its' maximum gape of 8.6mm is close to that of the bellbird, and the mean 7.1mm gape is a bit larger.
+The stitchbird is nationally endangered, and the only member of the endemic Notiomystidae family.
+It was reduced to one Little Barrier Island population, but has been reintroduced to three offshore islands and two mainland locations.

 Stitchbird